Reuseum/boxy-the-robot/ReadMe.md

 ![DSC02828](https://user-images.githubusercontent.com/121644329/210115160-8a283f81-5afd-439f-b41c-e01cd687a7a4.JPG)

-This robot code is made for Reuseum Educational boxy the robot this code uses:
+This robot code is made for Reuseum Educational Inc. Boxy the Robot

+This robot required the materials below:
 1x esp8266 NODEMCU v1
 1x l9110s motor driver
 2x geared DC motors